rmy17/bioinf-struct/projectThreshold/doc/Threshold_implementation.md

 ## References

 [^BRA2007]: Bradley D, Roth G. Adaptive thresholding using integral image.
 Journal of Graphics Tools.
 Volume 12, Issue 2.  pp. 13-21.
 2007.
 NRC 48816.
+[^GLAS1993]: Glasbey CA.An analysis of histogram-based thresholding algorithms.CVGIP: Graphical Models and Image Processing.1993 Nov;55:532-537
+[^KAP1985]: Kapur JN, Sahoo PK, Wong ACK.A New Method for Gray-Level Picture Thresholding Using the Entropy of the Histogram.Graphical Models and Image Processing.1985 Mar;29(3):273-285
+[^OTS1979]: Otsu N.A threshold selection method from gray-level histograms.IEEE Transactions on systems, man and cybernetics.1979 Jan;9:62-66
+[^RID1978]: Ridler TW, Calvard S.Picture thresholding using an iterative selection method.IEEE Transactions on Systems, Man and Cybernetics.1978 Aug ;8:630-632.
+[^RUE2017]: Rueden, Curtis T., et al. "ImageJ2: ImageJ for the next generation of scientific image data."
+BMC bioinformatics 18.1 (2017): 529.